Scholastica (school)

 GCE AS Level and the GCE A Level qualifications.

 It is prominently recognised as one of the elite schools of Bangladesh, boasting a strong alumni network.

 History

-Scholastica was set up in 1977 to meet the demands for schools having English as the medium of instruction but emphasising equal proficiency in Bengali.
+Scholastica was founded in 1977 to meet the demands for schools having English as the medium of instruction, but emphasising equal proficiency in Bengali.
+At the time of its founding, the school comprised a single campus for junior-level students (grades PG to Class 2) in Dhanmondi.
+Since then, the school has expanded to six campuses: four for junior-level students, and two senior-level campuses.
+Both the Mirpur and Uttara campuses are now considered the school's main campus.

-In January 2001, the senior classes moved into new premises.

-Campus

-Scholastica's junior, middle and senior campuses are housed in the Dhaka neighbourhoods of Dhanmondi, Gulshan, Banani, Uttara and Mirpur.

-The Uttara campus was built in 2000.
-It accommodates classes 3 to 12 in classrooms across its seven-storeyed compound.
-STM Hall is an auditorium which is used as a gymnasium and is named after Yasmeen Murshed's husband, Syed Tanveer Murshed.

-Scholastica has opened a campus in Mirpur.

 Curriculum

 Scholastica offers a complete primary, elementary, secondary and high school program leading to the General Certificate of Education examinations which are conducted by the British Council in Dhaka.

 Since the 2008–09 academic session, the school's O and A Level examinations have been administered by Cambridge Assessment International Education, replacing the Edexcel system of schooling.